FelSiq/nyata-random-forest-visualization/README.md

 ![Analysis of the forest most common rules, with feature names.](images/most-common-rules-2.png)
 - Tree hierarchical clustering based on prediction values or tree meta-characteristics.
 ![View of a hierarchical cluster performed on the forest trees.](images/tree-clustering.png)

-## Development
-This platform is currently under development.
-The majority of the main features are finished.
-It just requires more testing, some polishment, and minor corrections.